 Keywords (Ill-Dignified): Misdirection, Calm Before the Storm, Averted Disaster, Shortsightedness, Blindness, Recklessness, Evil, Theft, Armageddon

-Whomever the cards passed to after Filippo Maria Visconti was probably more influenced by Christian Fascism than by Satanic Liberty if they felt the need to destroy the Tower and Devil.
+Whomever the cards passed to after Filippo Maria Visconti, was probably more influenced by Christian Fascism, than by proto-satanic Liberty, if they felt the need to destroy the Tower and Devil.
 We have no idea what happened of course, but it is very suspicious.
-Today, the crowned serpent is still a universal symbol for the Enlightenment (Although in Jerusalem, where one often finds them in jewelry, it represents the old Nachash, worshipped as a symbol of God’s protective force and wisdom, as in the old saying, “Be thou as wise as serpents” I own one made in Jerusalem inset with a green peridot for its volcanic properties.)
+Today, the crowned serpent is still a universal symbol for the Enlightenment, (Although in Jerusalem, where one often finds them in jewelry, it represents the old Nachash, worshipped as a symbol of God’s protective force and wisdom, as in the old saying, “Be thou as wise as serpents” I own one made in Jerusalem inset with a green peridot for its volcanic properties.)

-The Tower Card is possibly a reference to Proverbs 18:10 “The name Yod-He-Vau-He is a strong tower: the righteous runneth into it, and is safe” and the people falling out of the Tarot Tower are not righteous.
-So the card is a warning of sorts, but also an image of security for those that are moral and good.
-The symbol of angelic force, a glowing disc from heaven, common in Renaissance art, is depicted in 17th century decks as shooting at the tower with lightning.
-The unrighteous, male and female, are pictured falling to their death.
+The Tower Card is possibly a reference to Proverbs 18:10, “The name Yod-He-Vau-He is a strong tower: the righteous runneth into it, and is safe,” and the people falling out of the Tarot Tower purportedly represent those who are not righteous.
+So, the card is a warning of sorts, but also an image of security, for those that are moral and good.
+The symbol of angelic force, a glowing disc from heaven, common in Renaissance art, is depicted in 17th century decks as shooting at the tower, with lightning.
+The unrighteous, male and female alike, are pictured falling to their death.
 Often the figures will be crowned, indicating an abuse of power.

 Golden Dawn: Called The Blasted Tower, Lord of the Hosts of the Mighty, the Blasted Tower card corresponds to the planetary Mars and places between Sephira #7 (Netzach) and Sephira #8 (Hod) in the Golden Dawn system.

-The Golden Dawn keeps to the theme of a bright disc shooting lightning at a tower which is broken in half.
-This calls to mind, if one remembers, the old image of Strength as a woman breaking a pillar.
-Two Sephiroth, one dark and one light, flank the Tower in Godfrey Dowson’s The Hermetic Tarot, a progressive Golden Dawn imagery deck (based on Book T) from the mid-20th century.
+The Golden Dawn keeps to the theme of a bright disc, shooting lightning at a tower, which is broken in half.
+This calls to mind, if one remembers, the old image of Strength as a woman, breaking a pillar.
+Two Sephiroth, one dark and one light, flank the Tower in Godfrey Dowson’s The Hermetic Tarot, a progressive Golden Dawn imagery deck (based on the Book of Thoth) from the mid-20th century.

-The picture painted by the Hexagrams is fierce, cleansing, and dismal.
+Mutational Alchemy Interpretation: The picture painted by the Hexagrams is fierce, cleansing, and dismal.
 Pi, Grace, in the position of Fire certainly indicates a kind of inner purity and innocence being protected by a much larger force.
 It is the image of fire on a mountain.
-It also indicates physical lava on a volcanic slope.
-It is a beautiful sight but also dangerous.
+It also indicates physical lava, on a volcanic slope.
+It is a beautiful sight, but also dangerous.
 Once again Aleister Crowley has given us an image very much in tune with the true core of the original and most authentic tarot.
-But here the tower is the fire on the mountain of technology.
+But here, the tower is the fire on the mountain of technology.

 Besides being attractive and beautiful, this Hexagram also indicates the process of working on some affairs.
 “But he dare not decide controversial issues in this way.”
-In the Wilhelm/Baynes edition of the I Ching the Sun is compared to the useful thing, and the stars and moon the beautiful, or graceful thing that is not practical.
-By balancing beauty with practicality there is success.
-So the Tarot is talking about an event where man is being punished for not keeping these two things in balance.
-It doesn’t take a genius to automatically consider the unnecessary and stark pursuit of profit for the sake of profit alone, practiced in cronyism (often referred to as crony capitalism,) and immoral, unjust profiteering, that does harm to people.
+In the Wilhelm/Baynes edition of the I Ching the Sun is compared to the useful thing, and the stars and moon the beautiful, or graceful thing, that is not practical.
+By balancing beauty, with practicality, there is success.
+So, the Tarot is talking about an event where man is being punished for not keeping these two things in balance.
+It doesn’t take a genius to automatically consider the unnecessary and stark pursuit of profit, for the sake of profit alone, practiced in cronyism (often referred to as crony capitalism,) and immoral, unjust profiteering, that does harm to people.
 This is not an indictment on business itself, no more than we would condemn the Sun itself for performing its duty.
-But it is clear that without a balance of beauty and practicality, the universe has no choice but to lay the fiends low by using their own brutality against them.
+But it is clear that without a balance of beauty and practicality, the universe has no choice but to lay the fiends low, by using their own brutality against them.
 This is what we see happening today with the rise of disease such as cancer and birth defects, the melting of the icecaps which threatens beachfront properties and whole cities even, the poisoning of water and air to the point where the progeny of these guilty parties is threatened, at great cost to the innocent as well.